Found this in my bed. No clue what it is. If you could give me an answer asap that'd be great because it is the middle of the night.

 Hi there, Why is it that for garden soil it's recommended on have no more than 5-8% organic matter, but then for raised beds the recommended recipe is to use 50% compost.
 I understand why you want to limit the amount of organic matter in garden soil (soil can have too much phosphorus, compost is high in salts, etc).
 But then when look at university publications on raised beds, I'm seeing recipes the recommend anywhere from 35-50% compost.
 How do crops in raised beds not suffer from the same negative effects of too much compost that crops planted in traditional garden beds do?
 Thanks so much.
 Bethany

-Utah County Utah Posted 9 months ago
+Utah County Utah Posted about 1 year ago

 We have a 25 year old Lambert cherry tree with two large trunks.
 This summer, The west half is completely dead and the east is 1/2 gone.
 The soil is a Utah Lake Bonneville "Quick-silt" collapsible silt clay that farmers don't bother to grow crops in.
 Now we see why.
 It is alkaline and when dry in its native state can "stop a pick" The soil won't let the roots absorb iron. a ph meter read about 7.5 [a low cost stick probes in the soil type meter]